-The course faculty member, Advisor, and/or the Director of the PhD Program will notify graduate students in academic jeopardy through conferences or in writing.
-Unsatisfactory academic performance is monitored by the faculty advisor/chair, and if necessary also by the PhD program Director.
+The course faculty member, Advisor, and/or the Director of the PhD Program notify graduate students in academic jeopardy through conferences or in writing.
+The progress of a graduate students notified of unsatisfactory academic performance is monitored by the faculty advisor, and/or the coordinator of the PhD program.
 A graduate student whose cumulative GPA falls below 3.0 will be placed on Academic Warning by the University.